How long has your organization been dealing with conversions?

 What is the purpose of Homosexuals Anonymous?

 Homosexuals Anonymous (H.A.) is a Christian fellowship of men and women who have chosen to help each other to live free from homosexuality.
+A freedom which does not mean to turn from "gay" to "straight", but to become more like Jesus Christ.
 The purpose of H.A. is to support individuals seeking that freedom.
 Group support is available through weekly H.A. meetings.
 Guidance is received through the shared experiences and growth of others.
 Strength is acquired by training the faith response through the 14 Steps.

 H.A. is non-sectarian and works inter- and non-denominationally.
 It does not endorse or oppose any political causes, nor does it wish to engage in any controversial issues that would draw members’ energies away from the goal of maturing in their relationships with those around them and rediscovering their true identity through a restored relationship with God through Jesus Christ.

 What is the purpose of anonymity?

 Because the social stigma of homosexuality is often a factor in a person’s decision whether or not to seek help, H.A. members recognize that a firm assurance of confidentiality is imperative if they are to succeed in attracting and helping other people wishing to find freedom from homosexuality.
 H.A. promises personal anonymity to all who attend its meetings.
 First names only are used.
 Personal information shared during any meeting is treated as confidential.